NiklasNett/pan-european-wwtp-microbiome/README.md

 # “Whole Microbiome Analyses of Wastewater Treatment Plants across Europe” (University of Cologne, 2025)

-This repository contains all shell and R scripts, supplementary Excel files, and the genus-level count table derived from BLAST results used in the analyses for my Master’s thesis:
+This repository contains all scripts, supplementary data tables, and the final genus-level count matrix used in my Master’s thesis:
 “Whole Microbiome Analyses of Wastewater Treatment Plants across Europe” (University of Cologne, 2025)

 This study investigated how latitude and season influence microbial community composition across seven European wastewater treatment plants (WWTPs).
-Based on metagenomic data from Becsei et al. (2024; DOI: 10.1038/s41467-024-51957-8), which originally focused solely on bacteria, we extended the analysis to include eukaryotic microorganisms, providing a more complete picture of environmental drivers and potential cross-community interactions.
+We built upon the metagenomic dataset from Becsei et al. (2024; DOI: 10.1038/s41467-024-51957-8), which originally focused solely on bacteria, and extended the analysis to include eukaryotic microorganisms, providing a more complete picture of environmental drivers and potential cross-community interactions.

 To ensure full reproducibility, this repository includes Bash scripts for data retrieval, preprocessing, and taxonomic assignment, as well as R scripts used for statistical analyses and visualizations.
 For detailed descriptions of individual files, see the Overview.md files in the respective directories (`scripts/` and `supplementary_tables/`).